fabs-pe/T2A2_draft/readme.md

 ## R7 Detail any third party services that your app will use

-The below is a lit of third party services that were used in this app.
+The below is a list of third party services that were used in this app.

 **Psycopg2**